MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Starting"

-    - Amiberry can be started by running `systemctl start amiberry`
+    - Amiberry can be started by running: `systemctl start amiberry`
     - Optionally, you can enable Amiberry autostart to boot straight into the Amiga environment as fast as possible, with the least possible interference from Linux.
-      Simply run `dietpi-autostart` and select *Amiberry fast boot* then reboot your system.
+      Run `dietpi-autostart 6` from console or `dietpi-autostart` and select *Amiberry fast boot* from the menu, then reboot your system.
-      If you face issues with the fast boot option or need to have other service starting up first, use Amiberry standard boot.
+      If you face issues with the fast boot option or need to have other services starting up first, use `dietpi-autostart 8` or select *Amiberry standard boot* respectively.

 === "Create an Amiga configuration"